-Second Consecutive Semester: A student who is placed on academic and/or progress probation for the second consecutive semester shall be limited to six (6) units in a fall/spring semester and three (3) units in a winter/summer session.
+Second Consecutive Semester: If a student is not off of academic and/or progress probation at the end of A student who is placed on academic and/or progress probation for the second consecutive semester, the student shall be limited to six (6) units in a fall/spring semester and three (3) units in a winter/summer session.
 The student shall be notified of their probation status and be informed of intervention strategies.

-Third Consecutive Semester: A student who is placed on academic and/or progress probation for the third consecutive semester shall be dismissed.
+Third Consecutive Semester: If a student is not off of academic and/or progress probation at the end of A student who is placed on academic and/or progress probation for the third consecutive semester, the student shall be dismissed.
 See AR 4255 Dismissal and Reinstatement Following dismissal, a student may petition for reinstatement. (see AR 4255 Dismissal and Reinstatement).
 If reinstated, the student shall be limited to (6) units in a fall or spring semester and three (3) units in winter or summer session.